cristiandmocho/cristiandmocho/README.md

 |--------------------|---------------------|--------------------------|--------------------------------|

 ## Profile
-I’m a Senior Software Engineer with over 21 years of experience in the industry.
+I’m a Senior Software Engineer with 25 years of experience in the industry.
 I’ve worked for several companies in Brazil, Portugal, France, England, Ireland, Germany, Lithuania and Sweden, through different projects in Banking, Healthcare, Construction, Sales and Sports and Leisure.
 I’m passionate about making products that are going to, or are already changing